 The advent of steel alone didn’t spawn skyscrapers.
 To leverage steel’s benefits, architects also needed a new building technique: steel-frame construction.
 So is the case with innovative materials like carbon fiber: Its potential hinges on the development of cutting-edge fabrication methods to bridge the gap between laboratories and jobsites.

-During their recent tenures at BUILD Space, Kim and fellow residents, University of Stuttgart graduate students Ayoub Lharchi and Yencheng Lu, tested and demonstrated carbon fiber construction methods.
-Their work portends a future in which the architectural case for composites is as strong as steel.
-Or, more to the point: stronger.
+During their recent Technology Center tenures, Kim and fellow residents Ayoub Lharchi and Yencheng Lu, University of Stuttgart graduate students, tested and demonstrated carbon-fiber construction methods.
+Their work portends a future in which the architectural case for composites is as strong as steel—or, more to the point, stronger.

 Kim began his residency in Boston in June 2017.
 His goal: to demonstrate that carbon-fiber construction can produce not only superior function but also superior form.
 His experiments—evaluating the strength properties of different resins to create carbon-fiber-reinforced polymer (CFRP) composites, for example—inform his installations in the real world.

 “We’re using temporary construction to not only showcase what carbon fiber can do performatively but also to show that it is culturally beautiful,” Kim says.
-Kim highlighted the visual and tactile qualities of CFRP structures in “The Forest of Sound,” a Pew-funded project he completed with opera composer Lembit Beecher for his world-premiere opera, Sophia’s Forest.
-Unveiled in September 2017 in Philadelphia, the opera featured nine “sound sculptures” created by Kim and his team at BUILD Space.
+He highlighted the visual and tactile qualities of CFRP structures in “The Forest of Sound,” a Pew-funded project he completed with opera composer Lembit Beecher for his world-premiere opera, Sophia’s Forest.
+Unveiled in September 2017 in Philadelphia, the opera featured nine “sound sculptures” created by Kim and his Technology Center team.
 Each is the size of a human performer, consisting of a wound carbon-fiber shell that houses a mechanized instrument creating ambient sounds during the performance.